Starting a New Construction Project (Developer)

 OBTAIN METER APPLICATION

 If the owner/developer project is a water meter service installation, OMWD will require the completion of a water meter application.
-The meter application will include a calculation of all applicable fees due and payable to OMWD in accordance with Articles 8, 9, 13, and 25 of OMWD’s Administrative & Ethics Code.
+The meter application will include all applicable fees due and payable to OMWD in accordance with Articles 8, 9, 13, and 25 of OMWD’s Administrative & Ethics Code.

 SUBMIT A CROSS-CONNECTION CONTROL QUESTIONNAIRE

 A Cross-Connection Control Questionnaire is needed to determine whether a backflow prevention assembly will be required for the property.
 The owner/developer will need to complete the applicable questionnaire in the forms section below and submit it to OMWD via email.

 Per state regulations, some projects involving new meter installations or existing meter relocations require the installation of backflow devices in order to prevent contamination of OMWD’s potable water system.
 This is in accordance with Articles 8 and 9 of OMWD’s Administrative & Ethics Code and Ordinance No. 429.